|Q–1: When and how did you start to make crafts from flatware?

 I don't have a corner on the spooncraft market, my crafts are

-sold to shops throughout the United States.
+sold to shops throughout the United States, and even worldwide.
 Spoonman Creations

 gives a quantity discount to those shops who register with us.